jalcarazs/lup_decomposition/README.md

 # LUP Decomposition

-Decompose a matrix in LUP form.
+Decompose a matrix into LUP form.